What is the Golden Rule of Cooking Carbonara?

 The Golden Rule of Cooking Carbonara Step-by-Step Guide

-Now that you understand the golden rule, let’s go through a step-by-step guide to making perfect carbonara.
+Now that you understand the golden rule, let’s follow a step-by-step guide to making perfect carbonara.
 Following these steps will help you create a delicious dish.

 Preparing Ingredients for Carbonara: Get Ready to Cook